 Location: 38 Norcross Circle, North Conway, NH 03860

 You’ll find the Conway Scenic Railroad where New Hampshire and Maine meet in the magnificent White Mountain.
-Small dogs (under 20 pounds) are welcome on the pet friendly train rides are available from mid-April until December 31st, and you can choose from two routes.
+Small dogs (under 20 pounds) are welcome on the pet friendly train rides which run from mid-April until December 31st, and you can choose from two routes.

 Valley Train – Follow historic rail routes in vintage passenger cars, most dating from the 1920s.
 Starting at the 1874 train station in North Conway Village, you can take a round-trip ride to either Conway (11 miles / 55 minutes) or Bartlett (21 miles / 105 minutes).

 Notch Train – This route winds through the mountains for the most dramatic scenery and allows for a layover at Crawford Station where you can enjoy short nature walks or talks.

 Both trains have an onboard snack bar that offers a limited selection sandwiches, snacks, and drinks for sale.
 You can also pre-order box lunches when you make your reservation.

 Pet Policy: Well-behaved dogs can travel in Coach on any train, provided they wear a leash or ride in a carrier.